I write fiction, non fiction, journalism and criticism

-I'm a fiction writer and journalist based in the Macedon Ranges, Victoria.
+I'm a fiction and culture writer based in the Macedon Ranges, Victoria.
 I write about modernism, the occult, islands, the dream-logic of late stage capitalism and tech, and the strange threads that connect them.

 I grew up on Flinders Island – a remote island in Bass Strait, off the coast of Tasmania – and I go home as often as I can.
 I now live and work on the beautiful lands of the Dja Dja Warrung with my family and our dog, Henry.